-Serbia's current account deficit widened to USD 288 million in November 2019 from USD 173 million in the same month last year, as the goods and services gap increased to USD 412 million from USD 404 million and the primary income deficit rose to USD 216 million from USD 152 million.
-In addition, the secondary income surplus declined to USD 340 million from USD 322 million. source: National Bank of Serbia
+The current account deficit in Serbia widened to USD 193 million in September of 2020 from USD 150 million a year earlier, as the goods and services gap increased to USD 395 million from USD 229 million.
+Meantime, the primary income shortfall narrowed to EUR 160 million from USD 243 million and the secondary income surplus rose to USD 362 million from USD 322 million. source: National Bank of Serbia

 Current Account in Serbia averaged -258.18 USD Million from 2001 until 2020, reaching an all time high of 178 USD Million in November of 2010 and a record low of -1073.40 USD Million in June of 2008.
 This page provides the latest reported value for - Serbia Current Account - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Serbia Current Account - data, historical chart, forecasts and calendar of releases - was last updated on November of 2020.

 Current Account in Serbia is expected to be -420.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 Looking forward, we estimate Current Account in Serbia to stand at -220.00 in 12 months time.
 In the long-term, the Serbia Current Account is projected to trend around -390.00 USD Million in 2021 and -420.00 USD Million in 2022, according to our econometric models.